 Unsettled by his blindness, I tried to commiserate with him.
 However, he would have none of my sympathies.
 Instead, he proceeded to narrate the tale of his loss with unfazed composure.
 As I listened in bewilderment to his recital, the tragedy that struck this man left me numb with grief.

 “In those days, I lived in the old metropolis famed for its grand buildings and majestic boulevards.
 I was a scholar at the university, studying the myriad mysteries of classical antiquity.
 One of my cherished activities was to wander among the splendid monuments of the city.
 It was at the Reliquary of Primordial Religions that I met the woman who would alter the course of my life forever.

 “She stood beside the obsidian obelisk, as imposing and stately as the giant pillar itself.
-I was instantly drawn to her by the fact that she was able to read the archaic script etched on the pillar.
-I approached her and standing beside, intonated with her, as she read aloud in her dulcet voice,
+I was drawn to her at once, by the fact that she was able to read the archaic script etched on the pillar.
+I approached her and standing beside, intonated with her, as she read aloud in her dulcet voice-

 Here all pilgrims shall pass

 Before departing into the night.